-Denmark is the first country in the world to have adopted legislation on the industrial use of trans-fatty acids in foods.
+Denmark was the first country in the world to have adopted legislation on the industrial use of trans-fatty acids in foods.

-The Danish legislation on trans-fatty acids in foods has been applied since January 2004, setting a maximum level on the content of industrially produced trans-fatty acids in processed foods.
+The Danish legislation on trans-fatty acids in foods was applied since January 2004, setting a maximum level on the content of industrially produced trans-fatty acids in processed foods.

 The most important aspects of the legislation are:

 - It applies to industrially produced oils and fats that are intended for, or likely to be consumed by, humans either alone or as part of food products.

 - It does not apply to animal fats with a natural content of trans-fatty acids.

 - The content of trans-fatty acids in oils, fats and food products must not exceed 2 grams per 100 grams of oil or fat.

 The control of any legislative infringements is carried out by the local authorities under The Danish Veterinary and Food Administration.